![]() Jacquelyn Ardam Director jardam@college.ucla.edu | Director, Undergraduate Research Center–Humanities, Arts, and Social Sciences

 Muriel McClendon, Chair

-Associate Dean, Division of Social Sciences
+Associate Dean, Equity, Diversity, and Inclusion, Division of Social Sciences

 Leisy Abrego